The equivariant covering homotopy property: Abstract

 \section{Abstract}

-In this paper, we explain how the more general context of generalised equivariant bundles allows for a simple inductive proof of the ECHP.
+In this paper, we explain how the more general context of generalised equivariant bundles allows for a simple proof of the ECHP, which makes use of induction on the dimension / no. of connected components of compact Lie groups.
 We also make clear the link between the ECHP and the theory of Hurewicz fibrations.